 Cox is offering free support calls and the first month free to its low-cost Internet service, Connect2Compete.
 (It will be free through July 15, Cox added.)
 Customers on its Essential plan will see their speeds increased from 30Mbps to 50Mbps, and Starter, StraightUp Internet and Connect2Compete packages will be automatically upgraded to speeds of 50 Mbps as well.

-This week, Charter also said that Spectrum TV customers will be given free Showtime and EPIX through Sunday, April 19.
-They'll also be given Disney Junior, Disney XD, Game Show Network and UPtv through May.
 All of Charter’s existing HBO subscribers, including subscribers in its Spectrum Silver and Gold video packages, will automatically be given access to HBO Max for no additional charge.

 Earthlink does not offer data caps on its residential service.